 This summer series of steam hauled trains provides an opportunity for passengers from York, Leeds and the Aire Valley to travel over the spectacular Settle & Carlisle Railway Line.

 This summer series of steam hauled trains provides an opportunity for passengers from York, Leeds and the Aire Valley to travel over the spectacular Settle & Carlisle Railway Line, probably the most famous railway route in Britain.
 There is also the option of visiting the Cumbrian market town of Appleby or the border city of Carlisle.
 These day trips revive the nostalgic former days of steam when travel by train through magnificent scenery was an experience to savour.

-Our steam hauled train leaves York hauled by steam locomotive No. 46233 Duchess of Sutherland or 45596 Bahamas or 45690 Leander at 09:30 and heads for Church Fenton where we take the direct route to Leeds.
+Our steam hauled train leaves York hauled by steam locomotive No.45596 Bahamas or No.45690 Leander at 09:30 and heads for Church Fenton where we take the direct route to Leeds.
 We stop to pick up more passengers at Leeds, Shipley, Keighley, and Skipton.
 There will be a stop for our steam locomotive to take on water before we join the famous Settle & Carlisle Railway at Settle Junction.
 Here begins one of the most arduous climbs on Britain’s railway network, a total of 15 miles mainly at a gradient of 1 in 100.